-These trophies will be presented to each member of the World Champion and Reserve World Champion studbook teams (i.e. 8 persons max) that achieves the highest marks in the competition overall.
+These trophies will be presented to each member of the World Champion and Reserve World Champion and Bronze placed studbook teams (i.e. eight persons max in each studbook team) that achieves the highest marks in the competition overall.
 Studbook results comprise the three best scoring individual's combined marks in both junior and senior age categories (six sets of scores max) of a given studbook (total marks for theory; conformation; loose and in hand combined for each individual).